-The Receiver received objections relating to 23 claims.15 These objections were raised by twelve Claimants, four of whom have multiple claims.
+The Receiver received objections relating to 23 claims.20 These objections were raised by twelve Claimants, four of whom have multiple claims.
 Further, as noted above, Wells Fargo, which filed Claim Number 502, petitioned the Court for relief with respect to its claim and to other interests it has asserted to Receivership property.
 The Receiver has been working on the resolution of these objections.
-As of the filing of this motion, objections relating to seven claims have been resolved.
+As of the filing of this Interim Report, objections relating to eight claims have been resolved.
 (See Claim Nos.
-157, 444, 449, 450, 471, 483, and 504).
-Four of these objections were withdrawn after discussions with the Receiver's counsel (see Claim Nos.
-157, 449, 450, and 483) and one was resolved in connection with the settlement of ancillary litigation (see Claim No. 444).
-The objection relating to Claim Number 471 was resolved in connection with the First Interim Distribution Motion.
-The Receiver uncovered evidence which led him to revise his calculation of this claim's Net Investment Amount which, in turn, resolved the objection.
+157, 444, 445, 449, 450, 471, 483, and 504).
+The objection relating to Claim Number 445 was resolved during this reporting period.
+On the Receiver's recommendation, Claim Number 445 had been denied by the Court.
+The claimant timely filed an objection to this determination.
+On August 29, 2013, the Court entered an Order overruling the objection and affirming the denial of the claim (Doc.
+1061).
+The Court found that the claimant failed to provide any exceptional circumstances which would warrant consideration of information which was supposed to be provided in the Proof of Claim Form but which instead was not timely provided.
+Further, the Court found because the claimant was a sophisticated institutional investor it was on inquiry notice of the fraud as a result of numerous red flags and cannot show it acted in good faith.
+For information relating to the resolution of other objections, please refer to the Thirteenth Interim Report.

 On March 1, 2013, the Claimant for Claim Number 458 filed a motion to modify the Court's order disallowing the claim (Doc.
 458).
 The Receiver opposed the relief requested on March 18, 2013 (Doc.
 990).
-No ruling has been issued on this motion.
+On April 12, 2013, the Court denied the motion to modify and affirmed the denial of the claim (Doc.
+1002).